Bring Your Own (BYO) is treated differently in New York depending on the legal framework that applies.

 New York State regulates food businesses under two separate legal frameworks:

-• Food Code – governs grocery store delis, and contains explicit language prohibiting BYO, specifically in § 271‑8.3(e).
+- NYS Department of Agriculture and Market Rules – governs grocery store delis, and contains explicit language prohibiting BYO, specifically in § 271‑8.3(e).

 Why § 271‑8.3(e) Is the Barrier

 “Take‑out containers are to be provided by the retail food store or food service establishment.
-Personal containers are not allowed.
+Personal containers are not allowed.”

 This explicit prohibition prevents grocery store deli patrons from bringing and using their own containers.